hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/05_functional_analysis.md

 *  Determine how functions are attributed to genes using Gene Ontology terms
 *  Understand the theory of how functional enrichment tools yield statistically enriched functions or interactions
-*  Discuss functional class scoring and co-expresssion clustering
+*  Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
 *  Explore functional analysis tools

 # Functional analysis